-Florida is "at-will" employment state.
+Florida is an "at-will" employment state.
 This means that workers can be hired and fired at the sole discretion of their employer.
 However, this doesn't mean that employees are without legal protections.

 Many Florida state and federal laws ensure that workers are safeguarded against wrongful termination.
 If you live in the Miami area and you believe that you are the victim of a wrongful termination action, then call the FairLaw Firm.
 Our experienced Florida wrongful termination attorney can help you make a legal claim against your former employer.